-Policy T7.1: Maintain the adopted Level of Service (LOS) standard for all roadways classified as arterials-or, collectors, or state highways.
+Policy T7.1: Maintain the adopted Level of Service (LOS) standard for all roadways classified as arterials, collectors, or state highways.

-Policy T7.2: Maintain the a minimum level of service standard of LOS D for SR 20, SR 9, principal and and minor arterials within the City and UGA, including SR 9 and SR 20 as LOS D.
+Policy T7.2: Maintain a minimum level of service standard of LOS D for principal and minor arterials within the City and UGA, including SR 9 and SR 20.

-Policy T7.3: Maintain the a minimum level of service standard of LOS C for other and minor arterials and collector roadways within the City and UGA as LOS C.
+Policy T7.3: Maintain a minimum level of service standard of LOS C for collector roadways within the City and UGA.